foundriesio/docs/source/user-guide/custom-sota-client.rst

    sudo aktualizr-lite update

-To update to a specific build number or target name, the ``--update-name`` option can be used::
+To update to a specific build number or Target name, the ``--update-name`` option can be used::

    sudo aktualizr-lite update --update-name <build_number_or_name>